What we fund

 Direct support

-- recognising that people are struggling here and now.
-NWF might support the direct work of organisations to improve access to quality food options, including free school meals, in lower income neighbourhoods.
+We support the direct work of organisations to improve access to quality food options, including free school meals, particularly in more deprived neighbourhoods.

 Research